-If you’re having issues with your macOS‘s OneDrive installation you might want to try the following fix.
+If you’re having issues with high CPU usage with your OneDrive for macOS installation you might want to try the following fix suggestions.

 I have been using this in order to keep the Files On-Demand feature that has been available for some time now in a specific preview build.
 I can’t say though, if there has been any kind of update to this build Microsoft is making available (download here).

 The Files On-Demand feature works well enough on this build and it’s so useful that I’ve been using despite the issues it has.

 The main issue I’ve been struggling with is that OneDrive will stop

 working after some days – it will just crash without any warning soon after the app loads.
 As this is a silent crash, you won’t even be aware that your files are not being synced at all uploading files correctly, at least some files appear to get stuck in the upload queue.

 One issue that may be causing files getting stuck in Onedrive for Mac’s upload queue is wrong permissions.
 While Apple has a specific permission reset instructions article available, my experience it didn’t help.
 I found that the files getting stuck had 644 permissions in contrast to the rest, which had 755.

 [email protected] 1 me staff 107260 7 Apr 2018 File 1.xlsx